Fish Taco Bowls with Cilantro Lime Rice

 How to make this recipe

-These bowls include a few different components, which I prepare in stages to make meal prep quicker.
+These bowls include a few different components, which I typically prepare in stages to make meal prep quicker.

 - Prepare the rice.
 The rice takes about 20 minutes to cook, so I start that first.
 Once it’s cooking, prep the lime zest, juice and chopped cilantro to stir in at the end.